-Jerome Groopman is the Recanati Professor of Medicine at Harvard Medical School and Chief of Experimental Medicine, Beth Israel Deaconess Medical Center.
-He has published more than 180 scientific articles, is a staff writer at The New Yorker, and, most recently, is the coauthor with Pamela Hartzband of Your Medical Mind: How to Decide What Is Right for You.
-(February 2017)
+Jerome Groopman is the Recanati Professor of Medicine at Harvard Medical School, Chief of Experimental Medicine at the Beth Israel Deaconess Medical Center, and a staff writer at The New Yorker.
+He is the coauthor, with Pamela Hartzband, of Your Medical Mind: How to Decide What Is Right for You.

 Is It All in Your Head?
 True Stories of Imaginary Illness

 Suzanne O’Sullivan is a neurologist specializing in epilepsy who practices in London.
 Many of her patients suffer from so-called conversion disorders: somatic symptoms caused by psychological distress that defy ready diagnosis by medical tests or physical examination.
 “They are medical disorders like no others,” O’Sullivan writes.
 “They obey no rules.
 They can affect any part of the body….
 Almost any symptom we can imagine can become real when we are in distress.”

 Adventures in Human Being: A Grand Tour from the Cranium to the Calcaneum

 It was the first day of medical school, and I was about to dissect the corpse of a middle-aged woman.
 Like all the cadavers in the anatomy lab, her head, hands, and feet were covered by gauze.
 The instructor pointed to an exposed arm and showed me how to cut …

 Oliver Sacks inspired my efforts as a physician-writer, as he has for so many others.
 I am, in a sense, one of his students.
 Now, in settings like my seminar, his work inspires the next generation to think and create.
 His writing, like the light from a distant star, will continue to illuminate the lives of his readers, long after its source is extinguished.